 The treemaps were developed at the University of Maryland Human-Computer Interaction Lab starting in 1990 and have a significant history.
 Our software tool to produce treemaps is free to download and use.

-My appreciation to Minhaz Rahman Kazi for helping me realize this idea and contributing much the esthetics of the results.
+I deeply appreciate the hard work of Minhaz Rahman Kazi inhelping me realize this idea and contributing much to the esthetics of the results.

 The full views are freely available for anyone to make personal use prints.
-A contribution of $500 to the UM Human-Computer Interaction Lab (www.cs.umd.edu/hcil) will get serious collectors a signed and numbered print.
-Contact Charley Lewittes for ordering information.
+A contribution of $500 to the UM Human-Computer Interaction Lab (http://hcil.umd.edu) will get serious collectors a signed and numbered print.